yonkahlon/Zenject/README.md

 Tested in Unity 3D on the following platforms: PC/Mac/Linux, iOS, Android, and Webplayer

 This project is open source.
 You can find the official repository [here](https://github.com/modesttree/Zenject).
-If you would like to contribute to the project pull requests are welcome!

-For general support or bug requests, please feel free to create issues on the github page.
-You can also email me directly at svermeulen@modesttree.com
+For general troubleshooting / support, please use the google group which you can find [here](https://groups.google.com/forum/#!forum/zenject/).
+If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
+Finally, you can also email me directly at svermeulen@modesttree.com

 ## <a id="features"></a>Features